BjarniHaukur/ngram-llm-analysis/DIARY.md

 ### Boti
 - **Number of hours this week: 15**
 - Itarated the rust NGramTrie implementation
-- Researched best practices for efficient ngram storage
+- Researched best practices for efficient ngram storage in Rust
-- Researched multithreading solutions to trie insertions
+- Researched multithreading solutions to trie insertions Rust
 - Tried small example solutions and started testing them
+- We can save the entire NGramTrie on disk and it would only take some 10GBs of space which is cheap

 ### Jonas
 - **Number of hours this week: 4**